Johnzhong1468/MarketingCampaign/Midterm_Report.md

 Lasso regression performs covariate selection as well as improves prediction error by shrinking large regression coefficients in order to reduce overfitting.
 However, it may not effective in solving classification problems; the accuracy of Lasso is merely 4.22%, which fails to meet our expectation.

 ### Logistic Model
 The binary logistic model is designed to estimate a binary response based on predictor features.
 By cross validation, we calculate the penalty parameter (lamda) that minimizes the percent of misclassifications.
 Some features are of non-significance.
-Thus, we prefer to remove them form the model, such as 'euribor3m' and 'nr.employed', in order to
+Thus, we prefer to remove them form the model, such as 'euribor3m' and 'nr.employed'.
+After dimension reduction, the acurracy shifts from 0.8875 to 0.8880, namaly, discarding ineffective features does not impair the model.
+The test accuracy is 0.8916.

+### Support Vector Machine
+Another typical classification we considered is SVM.
+Using one-hot-encoding, we get a sparse matrix of features, and SVM  has proven to offer significant advantages in dealing with large sparse datasets.
+We optimize the penalty parameter as C=0.6.
+The training and testing accuracy is 0.8848 and 0.8879, respectively.
+Thus, SVM provides highly explanatory classifications.

+### Random Forests (Decision Trees)
+The way random forest works is that it randomly samples from the training set while maintaining the underling distribution.
+Then, it creates a series of decisions trees where each tree comprise a fixed amount of variables.
+Each decision tree is generated maximizing information efficiency (greatest reduction in entropy).
+In prediction, a majority score(vote) is taken from each group of decision trees to classify each client.

+For our models, we initially fit a single decision tree as a pilot trial.
+We allowed the tree to grow to a max depth of 5, and find that the training and testing accuracy are around 0.88, which does not show the prominence of tree models.
+This attempt spurs us to increase the max depth and pursue a more flexible model, the random forests.

+For our random forest model, we used 10 trees (especially less than the number of features) in our forest.
+We set trees to grow to a maximum depth of 25 andassigned trees to randomly pick the square root of the total number of features to split upon.
+We will prune the trees later in the second half of the semester, to boost the prediction.

+Random forest is not prone to overfitting since the majority vote prevents weighing heavily on single classification.
+Moreover, it prevents underfitting since trees are randomly assigned to a subset of features.

 ## Future Steps
 * Preserve more data during the cleaning process.
 For example, treat n/a's as a new category and fill the gap.